simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

-A very common parallel computing platform is a homogeneous cluster in which hosts are interconnected via a crossbar switch with as many ports as hosts, so that any disjoint pairs of hosts can communicate concurrently at full speed.
+A very common parallel computing platform is a homogeneous cluster in which hosts are interconnected via a crossbar switch with as many ports as hosts so that any disjoint pairs of hosts can communicate concurrently at full speed.
 For instance:

 .. literalinclude:: ../../examples/platforms/cluster_crossbar.xml
    :language: xml
    :lines: 1-3,18-

-One specifies a name prefix and suffix for each host, and then give an integer range.
-In the example the cluster contains 65535 hosts (!), named ``node-0.simgrid.org`` to ``node-65534.simgrid.org``.
-All hosts have the same power (1 Gflop/sec) and are connected to the switch via links with same bandwidth (125 MBytes/sec) and latency (50 microseconds).
+One specifies a name prefix and suffix for each host and then gives an integer range.
+In the example, the cluster contains 65535 hosts (!), named ``node-0.simgrid.org`` to ``node-65534.simgrid.org``.
+All hosts have the same power (1 Gflop/sec) and are connected to the switch via links with the same bandwidth (125 MBytes/sec) and latency (50 microseconds).

 .. todo::